 - What can be learnt from the government and media about the current security climate, or about recent terrorist activities?
-(Visit www.cpni.gov.uk or refer to the Useful Contacts section at the back of this booklet) - Is there anything about the location of your premises, its visitors, sponsors, contractors, occupiers and staff, or your activities that would particularly attract a terrorist attack? - Is there an association with high profile individuals or organisations which might be terrorist targets? - Do you have procedures in place and available for deployment on occasions when VIPs attend any events at your commercial centre? - Does your location mean you could suffer collateral damage from an attack or other incident at a 'high risk' neighbouring premises? - What can your local Police Service tell you about crime and other problems in your area? - Is there any aspect of your business or activities that terrorists might wish to exploit to aid their work, e.g. plans, technical expertise or unauthorised access? - Are the building / floor plans for your premises published or publicly available? - Do you communicate information about the threat and response levels to your staff?
+(Visit www.cpni.gov.uk or refer to the Useful Contacts section at the back of this booklet on page 73) - Is there anything about the location of your premises, its visitors, sponsors, contractors, occupiers and staff, or your activities that would particularly attract a terrorist attack? - Is there an association with high profile individuals or organisations which might be terrorist targets? - Do you have procedures in place and available for deployment on occasions when VIPs attend any events at your place of worship? - Does your location mean you could suffer collateral damage from an attack or other incident at a high risk neighbouring premises? - What can your local Police Service tell you about crime and other problems in your area? - Do you communicate information about the threat and response levels to your staff?